Wedding Photography at Islington Town Hall

 Q. IS PHOTOGRAPHY ALLOWED OF OUR MARRIAGE CEREMONY AND VOWS?

 A. The registrars are very helpful and actively encourage photography.
-They even allow the photographer to take the signing of the register.
+They even allow the photographer to capture the signing of the schedule.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE PHOTOGRAPHIC SEQUENCE?

-A. Yes, wedding confetti is allowed, but only outside the town hall.
+A. Wedding confetti is allowed, but only outside the town hall.
 The steps on Upper Street are the perfect location for this, and it is a great way to exit the venue.

-Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE ISLINGTON TOWN HALL?
+Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE TOWN HALL?

 A. This varies depending on the area.
 The hall and stairs can be dim, but the landing area has good window light.
 In the Council Chamber, the windows are high, but I can balance this with bounce flash.
 The best room for light is the Mayor’s Parlour – great for some pleasing natural photos.